n-r-w/knowledgegraph-mcp/README.md

 ## Common Issues

+**Input validation errors:**
+- **"Entity must have at least one observation"**: Ensure all entities include non-empty observations arrays
+- **"Observation must be a non-empty string"**: Check that all observations contain actual text content
+- **"Entity name must be non-empty"**: Verify entity names are provided and not empty strings

 **Can't connect to database:**
 - For PostgreSQL: Make sure the database exists and you have the right connection string
 - For SQLite: No setup needed, the database file is created automatically